membrane/api-gateway/distribution/examples/security/basic-auth/database/README.md

 # Basic Authentication - JDBC

-This example explains how to protect an API or a Web application using __HTTP Basic Authentication__ with a JDBC datasource.
+This example walks you through setting up **HTTP Basic Authentication** for an API or Web application using a JDBC data source.

 ## Running the Example

-1. Go to the `examples/security/basic-auth/database` directory.
+1. Navigate to the `examples/security/basic-auth/database` directory.

-2. Visit [H2 Downloads](https://www.h2database.com/html/download-archive.html) and download the most recent `Platform-Independent Zip`.
+2. Download the latest `Platform-Independent Zip` from the [H2 Downloads](https://www.h2database.com/html/download-archive.html) page.

-3. Unzip the downloaded file inside the current directory (should result in an h2 folder), make sure to install the `h2-*.jar` (database driver) from `./h2/bin` into the `<membrane-root>/lib` directory.
+3. Unzip the downloaded file inside the current directory (resulting in an h2 folder).
+Install the `h2-*.jar` (database driver) from `./h2/bin` into the `<membrane-root>/lib` directory.

-4. Run `run_h2.sh` or `run_h2.bat`, the web console opens in your primary browser (if not, press the H2 tray icon), enter `org.h2.Driver` as `Driver Class`, `jdbc:h2:mem:userdata` as `JDBC URL` and `sa` as username with an empty password.
+4. Execute `run_h2.sh` or `run_h2.bat`.
+This should open the web console in your primary browser (if not, press the H2 tray icon).
+Log in using `org.h2.Driver` as `Driver Class`, `jdbc:h2:mem:userdata` as `JDBC URL` and `sa` as username with an empty password.

 5. Create demo users: